JacobWoods/JacobWoods.github.io/_talks/SLF3.md

 date: 2024-10-16
 location: "Wooster, OH, USA"
 ---
-# Mathematical Framework for Modeling the Movement of Adult Spotted Lanternfly into Vineyards and Application for Optimal Control

 **Jacob Woods¹, Fatma Seker, Benjamin Seibold¹, and Matt Helmus²**
 ¹Department of Mathematics and ²Department of Biology, Temple University